-If you’re looking for a real estate loan for your business, there are several different options available.
-As you shop around, take the time to consider how SBA real estate loans can help you achieve your goal.
+If you’re tired of leasing and are looking for a real estate loan for your business, don’t overlook how SBA commercial real estate loans can help you achieve your goals.

 CDCs are nonprofit corporations that promote economic development in their communities through the loan program provided by the U.S. Small Business Administration (SBA).
 You can find a local CDC through the SBA’s website.
 The loan is typically structured as follows: